Nehal675/AutoML-App/README.md

 ## Workflow

-1.Upload a CSV dataset.
+1. Upload a CSV dataset.
-2.Data Cleaning to handle missing values and remove unnecessary columns .
+2. Data Cleaning to handle missing values and remove unnecessary columns .
-3.Data Preprocessing to ensure categorical consistency.
+3. Data Preprocessing to ensure categorical consistency.
-4.Select the target variable for classification or regression.
+4. Select the target variable for classification or regression.
-5.Perform EDA to explore the dataset.
+5. Perform EDA to explore the dataset.
-6.Train models .
+6. Train models .
-7.Download the best model, saved in the models directory, for later use.
+7. Download the best model, saved in the models directory, for later use.

 ## Project Structure